camyroo/OverPlate/README.md

 - Improve graphics, animations, and sound
 - Add a title screen and level selection
 - Expand save data (e.g. player names)

-Developed at Laney College as a custom final project for Data Structures and Algorithms